Inside the church at the heart of the Louisville protests

 Protesters crammed into the courtyard and front lawn as police marched down the alley and set up a perimeter.
 Journalists from all over the world captured this conflict, the church rising up in the background of the photographs, its Black Lives Matter sign tied high above the stained-glass windows.

 Inside, Middleton and other congregants were scrambling, many of them white women, many in their 70s, like her.
-They set up a triage unit in what moments earlier had been the lobby of the sanctuary to tend to the sick or wounded.
-They scrounged through the kitchen cabinets to find food for all these people.
+They set up a triage unit in what moments earlier had been the lobby of the sanctuary, to tend to the sick or wounded.
+They scrounged through the kitchen cabinets to try to find food for all these people.

 “Just breathe,” they told each other as their church became the epicenter of one of the tensest moments in their city’s history.
 The downtown streets all around them were blocked with barricades and military vehicles, as marchers filled the streets to protest the attorney general’s announcement that no charges would be filed against the police officers who shot and killed Taylor.